 Energy Use & Climate Change

-Dynamic allocation of server and storage resources in a virtual IT infrastructure allows us to strike the right balance between energy-efficiency and business performance.
+Dynamic allocation of server and storage resources in a highly virtualized IT infrastructure allows us to strike the right balance between energy efficiency and business performance.

 - Virtual (thin) provisioning of IT infrastructure

 - Integrated management and automation for virtualized infrastructure

 By the end of 2012, EMC IT had virtualized 92 percent of OS images using the VMware® vSphere® platform.
 On average, we are achieving virtual to physical consolidation ratios of 14:1.
 Capacity utilization rates across compute and storage have increased to about 75 percent.
 EMC FAST VPTM technology, which automatically moves data to the appropriate tier of storage, such as flash drives for ultra-high performance or SATA drives for infrequently used information, is further optimizing our storage infrastructure for performance, energy-efficiency, and cost.